 These three sites are located just around the Cathedral, and a visit to all of them will last between one and two hours depending on your interest.

 The Baptistery on the other hand is a stunning room.
-It is built below the Cathedral between the second and third decades of the 14th century.
-The vaults are completely decorated with colorful frescos representing the most extensive and articulated religious cycle of the Sienese Renaissance.
-Take a seat on the benches and get lost (and dizzy) while staring at it.
+It was built below the Cathedral between the second and third decades of the 14th century.
+The vaults are completely decorated with colorful frescoes representing the most extensive and articulated religious cycle of the Sienese Renaissance.
+Take a seat on the benches and get lost (and dizzy) while staring all around.
 In the middle you will find the hexagonal baptismal font by Donatello made mainly in marble and bronze and with panels showing the life of Saint John the Baptist.
+Head up close to study all of the panels, they are simply spectacular!

 The Museum dell’Opera contains many of the original art pieces from the Cathedral.
 The most popular part of the museum is the panoramic view point at the top where you will have a magnificent view of the Cathedral as well as the rooftops of Siena and the Tuscan hills.
 You might need to wait in line for a while before starting the climb up the very narrow winding staircases, but the view from the top is well worth the wait.